top of page

 Everyone will tell you how painful tattoos are.
 The truth?
 It’s different for everyone and depends on placement.
 My forearm felt like a cat scratch that just wouldn’t stop.
 Annoying, but not unbearable.
 My friend’s first tattoo on her foot?
 She swears it was like electricity running through her bones.

-Rule of thumb: fleshy areas (outer arm, thigh, calf) hurt less; bony areas (ribs, ankles, spine) hurt more.
+Rule of thumb: Fleshy areas (outer arm, thigh, calf) hurt less; bony areas (ribs, ankles, spine) hurt more.

 4. Bring Your Survival Kit